Chantara has a master cabin and 3 double cabines with private bathrooms.

 First sailed from the magnificent Burmese Banks, the former owner decided to move after the Tsunami of 2004.
 Chantara sailed to the South, via Singapore, then up the east coast of Malaysia to enter the Gulf of Thailand.

-Chantara sails inside the Gulf of Thailand.
+Chantara sails inside the Gulf of Thailand in 2006.
 Our popular destinations are Koh Phangan, Angthong Marine Park, Koh Tao and Koh Samui.